 Apart from boosting digestion and metabolism, kombucha helps those who want to reach and maintain their ideal weight by reducing fatty droplets, inhibiting the accumulation of triglycerides, and lowering cholesterol levels in liver cells.

 Kombucha SCOBY and Tea Composition

 Kombucha tea is a culture of bacteria mostly from the genera Acetobacter and Gluconobacter, and different yeasts.
-There a lot of other organic acids found in the tea like glucuronic, citric, L‐lactic, malic, tartaric, malonic, oxalic, succinic, pyruvic, and usnic.
+There are a lot of other organic acids found in the tea such as glucuronic, citric, L‐lactic, malic, tartaric, malonic, oxalic, succinic, pyruvic, and usnic.

 After fermentation, a rich cocktail of chemical components other than sugars and tea polyphenols can be found in the tea.
 Kombucha mushroom tea is also rich in probiotics.

 The amount of each component is different and subjective depending on the tea substrate, the length of fermentation, and the preparation method.

 Kombucha is relatively easy to make.
 If you are a regular drinker, it is best to learn how to make it yourself rather than purchase it from stores.
 It also tastes better.